maksimgm/engineering_blog/testing_with_jasmine.md

 #JavaScript Testing With Jasmine

-Most software developer know that they should write tests for their code.
-However, nine times out of ten, they don't, because it means learning yet another concept.
-In this piece, I will walk you through testing with Jasmine.
+Most software developer know that they should be writing tests for their code.
+However, nine times out of ten, they won't, because it means learning yet another concept.
+In this piece, I will walk you through testing your JavaScript with Jasmine.

 Jasmine is an open source testing framework for JavaScript which aims to run on any JavaScript-enabled platform.
 It is heavilly influenced by other testing frameworks, such as [ScrewUnit](https://github.com/nkallen/screw-unit), [JSpec](https://github.com/liblime/jspec), and [RSpec](https://github.com/rspec/rspec).